Schedule Data Import [Video]

 • Navigate to ETMS/Planning & Scheduling Suite/Build & Deploy/Data Import Card

-The import screen allows you to import your schedule files.
+The import screen is used to locate and import your schedule files.

 When the import is completed, you can review the files in the View Files button to ensure all files are present.
 When all files have been verified, you then select the Import button.